healthdatasafe/hds-lib-js/README.md

       // init model in async code
       (async () => {
         await HDSLib.initHDSModel(); // need just one
-        // from now on an in all your code you use HDSLib.model
+        // from now on an in all your code you use HDSLib.getHDSModel()

         // you may create new HDSService with: const service = new HDSService();